unmtransinfo/ISBDSCourse/CARC_Account/README.md

 __Independent Study in Biomedical Data Science (ISBDS)__

-# (I) How to setup your account for computations on Center for Advanced Research and Computing (CARC) at UNM?
+# (I/V) How to setup your account for computations on Center for Advanced Research and Computing (CARC) at UNM?

 * Step 1: Go to [UNM CARC - Request and account](https://carc.unm.edu/new-users/request-an-account1.html) link and accept CARC User Agreement
 * Step 2: If you have previously had an account on CARC, select the first option otherwise enter information as a new person and click Next